nabiulla/suricata-update-backup/doc/index.rst

    # OUTPUT_FILENAME - The name of the rule file.
 Will be empty if the rules
    #                   were not merged.
    #test-command: ${SURICATA_PATH} -T -S ${OUTPUT_FILENAME} -l /tmp

+   # Provide a command to reload the Suricata rules.
+   # May be overrided by the --reload-command command line option.
+   #reload-command: sudo systemctl reload suricata

 .. _example-enable-conf: